trpc/trpc/www/docs/server/metadata.md

 ## Default meta, chaining, and shallow merging

-If you set meta multiple times, it will be shallowly merged.
+You can set default values for your meta type, and if you chain meta on top of a base procedure it will be shallow merged.

 ```tsx
 import { initTRPC } from '@trpc/server';